lexman/tuttle/doc/tutorial_errors.md

 What has happen ?

 `Les_trois_mousquetaires.zip`is now a *primary resource*.
-When running, tuttle checks wheter the file has changed since we last ran the workflow...
+When running, tuttle checks whether the file has changed since we last ran the workflow...
 And because it is the same, everything is still valid !

 ## Next :

 DONE * show what happens when an error occurs...
 And fiw that error DONE * show how to follow code changes even if the language is not implemented DONE * show how to merge your work with you team mate's